Memo 22: Student Health Policy

 Students who do not meet the immunizations prerequisites and who do not meet the annual PPD and influenza vaccine compliance requirements will have a hold placed on their student account by the Health Sciences Immunizations Program.

 The School of Nursing does not accept waivers for the influenza vaccine UNLESS you have a medical contraindication to receiving it, you will need to submit an annual statement from a provider explaining the need for a medical waiver.
-You must submit the Influenza Letter for Provider form.
-Documentation of flu vaccine received from outside providers, or waiver letters, should be scanned and emailed to email@example.com.
+A flu waiver request form is available on the CastleBranch website after you create your account. this must be signed by a provider and submitted to CastleBranch.

 School of Nursing students (except MS) pay a standard annual Health Fee that will appear on tuition billing statements the first or second quarter of enrollment and will recur each year as you are enrolled in the program.
 There are NO EXCEPTIONS or REFUNDS for this fee.